jamf/regatta/docs/architecture.md

 ## Raft

 Regatta uses Raft protocol to ensure consistent data within the boundaries of a single cluster.
-Raft is not used across the locations due to its synchronous nature.
+Raft is used only for data replication within a cluster.
+Data replication from leader to follower clusters is done via asynchronous polling.
 That way Regatta can grant high write throughput within the leader cluster without adding cross-location latency to each request.

 The consensus algorithm provides fault-tolerance by allowing the system to operate as long as the majority of members